Your basket is currently empty!

 11. BEVARA sealing clips set of 30 £1.50

 I keep a lot of my glaze material in the original plastic bags they come in.
 Once I cut the cable ties off, I use these sealing clips to enclose the materials in the bag.
-You want to keep the bags sealed to reduce dust in your studio.
+Which is perfect at keeping the bags sealed and reducing dust in your studio.

 12. ANTAGEN dish-washing brush £0.50